Volver: Plot

-Raimunda and her daughter Paula (Yohana Cobo) live with Paula's father Paco (Antonio de la Torre).
-When he attempts to rape Paula, claiming that he is not really her father, Paula stabs him to death in self-defense.
-Raimunda hides the corpse in the deep-freezer of a nearby restaurant with an absent owner, Emilio (Carlos Blanco).
-When members of a film crew happen upon the restaurant, Raimunda strikes a deal to cater for them, and finds herself back in the restaurant business.
+Raimunda and Paula live with Raimunda's husband, Paco, who Paula believes is her father.
+When Paco attempts to rape Paula, saying that he is not really her father, Paula stabs him to death in self-defense.
+Claiming her husband has run off, Raimunda hides his corpse in the deep-freezer of a shut-down nearby restaurant she is minding for the absent owner, Emilio.
+When members of a film crew come to the restaurant to cater a week's meals, the resourceful Raimunda strikes a deal to earn much needed money in her husband's absence.

-Meanwhile, Sole returns for the funeral of her elderly and dementia-stricken Aunt Paula (Chus Lampreave).
-Aunt Paula's neighbour Agustina (Blanca Portillo) confesses to Sole that she has heard Paula talking to the ghost of their mother Irene (Carmen Maura).
-Sole encounters her mother's ghost herself, and when she returns to Madrid, she discovers that the ghost has stowed away in the trunk of her car.
-Sole agrees to let Irene stay with her and assist her with clients for her illicit hair salon, which she operates out of her apartment.
-Irene agrees to pose as a Russian immigrant who doesn't speak any Spanish.
-Irene questions why Raimunda hates her and is fearful of revealing her presence to Raimunda.
+Meanwhile, Sole returns to the village upon hearing that Aunt Paula has passed.
+At Aunt Paula's wake Agustina confesses to Sole that she heard Paula talking to the ghost of Sole's and Raimunda's mother, Irene.
+Encountering her mother's ghost herself in Aunt Paula's house, upon returning to Madrid, Sole finds that the ghost was stowed away in the trunk of her car.
+Sole lets Irene stay with her to assist at the illicit hair salon Sole operates out of her apartment, posing as a Russian immigrant who doesn't speak Spanish.
+The two conceal Irene's presence from Raimunda, who hates her mother.